Denosumab is a bone anti-resorptive drug used for the treatment of the following:

-Possible pregnancy should be evaluated before initiation of treatment.
+Clinicians should evaluate possible pregnancy before initiation of treatment.
 Obtaining vitamin D level and clearance from a dentist is suggested before the initiation of therapy.
 Within the first few weeks of treatment, recommended monitoring of serum creatinine, calcium, phosphorus, and magnesium.
 Monitor for signs and symptoms of hypocalcemia as well as hypercalcemia upon discontinuation of denosumab.
-A dental exam should is recommended if osteonecrosis of the jaw is suspected.
+A dental exam is a recommendation if osteonecrosis of the jaw is suspected.
 The evaluation of bone mineral density should occur anywhere between one to two years after initiating treatment.
-The recommendation is for periodic monitoring of vitamin D and serum calcium throughout treatment duration.
+The recommendation is for periodic monitoring of vitamin D and serum calcium throughout the treatment duration.

-Hypersensitivity: Clinically severe and anaphylactic reactions have been reported.
+Hypersensitivity: Reports exist of clinically severe and anaphylactic reactions.
 Symptoms may include rash, pruritus, urticaria, facial edema, airway edema, and possibly hypotension.
 If these symptoms occur, initiate appropriate treatment and subsequently discontinue denosumab.

 Hypocalcemia: Due to its anti-resorptive effects, denosumab has the potential to cause hypocalcemia.
-Severe, even fatal, cases of denosumab-induced hypocalcemia have been documented.
+There is documentation of severe, even fatal, cases of denosumab-induced hypocalcemia.
 Those with severe renal dysfunction may have an increased risk of developing hypocalcemia.
-Serum calcium should be obtained, and preexisting hypocalcemia corrected at the initiation of treatment.
-In patients with preexisting hypocalcemia, serum calcium should be monitored more frequently.
+Clinicians should obtain serum calcium, and preexisting hypocalcemia corrected at the initiation of treatment.
+In patients with preexisting hypocalcemia, serum calcium requires frequent monitoring.
 Use denosumab with caution in those who have predisposing conditions to hypocalcemia.

 Osteonecrosis of the jaw (ONJ): Reports of ONJ have been observed in those receiving denosumab.
 Symptoms may include jaw pain, tooth infection, bone, and gingival erosion, toothache.
 An increased risk of being diagnosed with ONJ correlates directly to the duration of denosumab exposure.
 Those with predisposing factors, such as poor dentition and recent tooth extraction, are at a higher risk.
 If ONJ is suspected, make arrangements for a thorough dental exam.
-Risk of ONJ is considerably higher in patients with malignancy receiving denosumab than in patients with osteoporosis receiving denosumab.
+The risk of ONJ is considerably higher in patients with malignancy receiving denosumab than in patients with osteoporosis receiving denosumab.
 Denosumab should not be initiated until dental health is optimized.
 While on denosumab for cancer therapy, dental procedures are contraindicated.
-If ONJ is suspected, denosumab should be discontinued.
+If ONJ is suspected, discontinue denosumab.

 Dermatologic reactions: Reports of dermatitis, eczema, and rash have been observed.
 If symptoms are severe, consider discontinuation of denosumab.

-Healthcare workers including primary care physicians and nurse practitioners who prescribe denosumab should monitor the patients.
+Healthcare workers, including primary care physicians and nurse practitioners who prescribe denosumab, should monitor the patients.
 Pharmacists should assist in monitoring for side effects.
-The patient should get a baseline evaluation from the dentist prior to initiating treatment.
-At regular intervals, the patient's electrolytes and renal function should also be monitored.
+The patient should get a baseline evaluation from the dentist before initiating treatment.
+At regular intervals, the patient's electrolytes and renal function also require monitoring.
 The most severe complication of therapy is osteonecrosis of the jaw, and thus an oral exam is necessary at each visit.
-Periodic bone density evaluation every 1-2 years is recommended.
+Periodic bone density evaluation every 1 to 2 years is the recommended interval for followup.
 Only through close monitoring of the patient can the morbidity of this agent be decreased.